Sir Richard Strachan, 6th Baronet: Command of the Donegal

 In 1802 Strachan was appointed to command HMS Donegal.
 Whilst serving aboard her, he was made senior officer at Gibraltar and ordered to watch the combined French and Spanish fleet at Cadiz, under the orders of Nelson.
 Whilst on this station, she spotted and gave chase to the large 42-gun Spanish frigate Amfitrite in November 1804.
 After pursuing her for 46 hours, Amfitrite lost her mizzen-top-mast and was subsequently overhauled by Donegal.

 A boat was dispatched from Donegal and the Spanish captain was brought aboard.
-Sir Richard did not speak Spanish and the captain did not speak English, so it was with difficulty that Sir Richard attempted to inform him that his orders were to return the Amfitrite back to Cadiz.
-Sir Richard allowed the captain three minutes to decide whether he would comply with the order, but after waiting for six minutes without an answer, opened fire on Amfitrite.
+Strachan did not speak Spanish and the captain did not speak English, so it was with difficulty that Strachan attempted to inform him that his orders were to return the Amfitrite back to Cadiz.
+Strachan allowed the captain three minutes to decide whether he would comply with the order, but after waiting for six minutes without an answer, opened fire on Amfitrite.
 The engagement lasted only eight minutes, and resulted in a number of deaths, including the Spanish captain, who fell to a musket ball.
 Amfitrite surrendered and after being searched, was found to be laden with stores and carrying dispatches from Cadiz to Tenerife and Havana.
 She was taken over and later commissioned into the Navy as HMS Amfitrite.
 Donegal would later make another capture off Cadiz, taking a Spanish vessel carrying a cargo reputed to be worth £200,000.

 After Trafalgar

 On 23 April 1804 Strachan was made a colonel of marines, and returned to England in HMS Renown.
 On arrival he was immediately appointed to HMS Caesar and placed in command of a detached squadron including three ships of the line and four frigates in the Bay of Biscay.
 Whilst sailing off Cape Finisterre on 2 November 1805, the squadron encountered four French ships of the line that had escaped from the Battle of Trafalgar under the command of Rear-Admiral Dumanoir le Pelley.
-Sir Richard pursued them, bringing them to battle on 4 November.
-After a short engagement, known as the Battle of Cape Ortegal he captured all of them, completing the destruction of the French fleet.
+Strachan pursued them, bringing them to battle on 4 November.
+After a short engagement, known as the Battle of Cape Ortegal, he captured all of them, completing the destruction of the French fleet.
 Strachan was promoted to the rank of Rear-Admiral of the Blue on 9 November 1805.
 When, on 28 January 1806, the thanks of both Houses of Parliament were voted to those who had fought at Trafalgar, Strachan and his command was specially included.
-He was also (by special Act of Parliament) rewarded with a pension of £1,000 a year.
+He was also, by special act of Parliament, the Annuity to Sir Richard Strachan Act 1806 (46 Geo.
+3. c.
+5), rewarded with a pension of £1,000 a year.
 On 29 January he was created a Knight Companion of the Order of the Bath (KB), and the City of London voted him the freedom of the city, and awarded him a sword of honour.